 How do I benefit?

-From 1 March 2011, special tax rates applicable to severance benefits were implemented.
-The first R315, 000 of the severance benefit was not subject to tax and from 1 March 2014 the first R500, 000 is not subject to tax, but this amount could be reduced by various lump sum or severance benefits received in the past.
+When you are retrenched, your employer may pay you a lump sum for the termination of your services, and this lump sum may qualify as a severance benefit.
+From 1 March 2011, special tax rates applicable to severance benefits were implemented, where the first R315,000 of the severance benefit was not subject to tax.
+From 1 March 2014, the first R500,000 is not subject to tax.
+The R315,000 and R500,000, whichever is applicable, could however be reduced as a result of various retirement fund lump sum benefits or severance benefits having been received in the past.

 Top Tip: Leave pay and pro-rata bonuses that are paid at the time of the termination of employment do not form part of a severance benefit and are subject to tax at normal rates applicable to individuals.